-MSA research has found that an equivalent 'tropical breed effect' on eating quality can be calculated by relating the carcase hump height to carcase weight.
+MSA research has found that eating quality can be calculated by measuring carcase hump height and relating this to carcase weight and sex.
 This is done within the grading model as the MSA accredited grader enters the hump height for each carcase.